 Striving for perfection just doesn't work.
 "The people who are the most successful managing their weight are 'B' students who eat healthy and exercise about 80% of the time and allow themselves to indulge 20% of the time," says Dawn Jackson Blatner, RD, author of The Flexitarian Diet.

 A handful of nuts and dried fruit, veggies and hummus, or Greek yogurt with fruit are a few examples of healthy mini meals.
-White says skipping breakfast makes you more likely to overeat later in the day.
+Start at breakfast.
+Skipping it makes you more likely to overeat later in the day.